 The bold paintings, pioneering sculpture and inventive photography of the prestigious Azzurra del Rey Art Collection celebrate the LA School of Art.
 More than 150 pieces-from Andy Warhol and Ed Ruscha to Billy Al Bengston and Roy Lichtenstein-grace Azzurra's lobby, gathering spaces and public areas.
-Each residential level of our luxury LA condos are dedicated to a different artist; every floor of our Marina Del Rey condos is transformed into its own private and intimate gallery.
+Each residential level of our luxury LA condos are dedicated to a different artist; every floor transformed into its own private and intimate gallery.

 Pacific #19, 2000

 Diptych, found and fabricated printed tin on plywood, metal brads